General terms and conditions

 (01) The requirements for an installation by Contentserv are, in particular, the efficient functioning of the installed hardware and respective required system software, a correctly subnetted network, as well as the provision of trained computer operation staff on the part of the Customer and/or its service provider.
 The Customer or its service provider is responsible for the punctual creation of the necessary installation requirements at its own expense.

-(02) Waiting time, additional travelling expenses and time, as well as work that has to be carried out for reasons justified by the Customer/service provider that are unacceptable to Contentserv shall be billed additionally by Contentserv with reference to the valid hourly rates in accordance with the valid price list.
+(02) Waiting time, additional traveling expenses and time, as well as work that has to be carried out for reasons justified by the Customer/service provider that are unacceptable to Contentserv shall be billed additionally by Contentserv with reference to the valid hourly rates in accordance with the valid price list.

 § 3 Completion of the installation